Tegelen

-Tegelen (Tegele) is a village in the municipality of Venlo, situated in the Netherlands.
+Tegelen (Tegele) is a village in the municipality of Venlo, situated in the province of Limburg, the Netherlands.
 It was an independent municipality until 2001, when it was merged into the municipality of Venlo.

 Tiglian

 The name of the glacial stage of Tiglian (part of the Pleistocene) is derived from Tegelen because of the many fossils found there from this era in the local clay.